 Vista Class ships are some of the most luxurious at sea.
-Each and everyone is 5 star and you’ll know from the moment you step onboard that you are going to experience something that is truly magical.
+Each Vista Class Ship is a 5 star ship and you’ll immediately notice from the moment you step onboard that you are in for a fun and magical experience.

 All Vista Class ships have been designed to ensure that a high percentage of staterooms benefit from oceans views and more than two thirds are served by private verandas.
 This move ensures that guests can fully enjoy the peaceful beauty of traversing the open ocean and having full days at sea.

 The four ships of the traditional Vista Class are named for the points of a compass in the Dutch language – Noor (north), Zuider (south), Ooster (East), and Wester (west).
 The cruise line has previously operated other ships with the prefix Zuider and Wester.

 Holland America Line first prompted the design of the Vista Class using Panamax guidelines which allow the ships to pass through the Panama Canal.

 The MS Zuiderdam was the first member of the Vista Class of ships to enter service and currently splits her time between Southern Caribbean itineraries which includes a half-transit of the Panama Canal, and Alaska – offering cruise around North America and towards the Arctic.

 The second member of the class, the MS Oosterdam alternates her time between the South Pacific and Alaska – occasionally taking in one-off cruises.
 The ship was christened by Her Royal Highness Princess Margriet of the Netherlands in 2003, during a three-day event which celebrated Holland America Line’s 130th anniversary.